 The Registrar's Office evaluates transcripts and posts credits; see Transfer and Advance Placement Credit for details.
 Note in particular:

 - Mount Holyoke awards credit primarily for liberal arts courses, meaning courses of the sort that we teach (humanities, sciences, and social sciences).
-No credit is awarded for on-line or distance-learning courses.
-Credit for non-liberal arts courses is limited.
-Students should check with the Registrar's Office for details and contact that office directly, in advance, with any questions about whether a particular course will transfer.
+Credit for non-liberal arts courses (for example, in business, design, etc.) is limited, and should always be approved in advance by the Registrar's Office.

-- Liberal arts courses transfer automatically as elective credit and do not require specific approval.
-Computer Science and Music are exceptions: each course must be approved by the respective department even if the student is not seeking credit toward the major, minor, or another requirement.
-Note that the Music Department generally does not approve credit at all for music performance studied elsewhere.
+- Liberal arts courses transfer automatically as elective credit and do not require specific approval, with the exception of Computer Science and Music.
+Each course in CS or Music must be approved in advance by the respective department even if you are not seeking to use the course to fulfill a specific requirement.
+No credit will be awarded for music performance studies.

-- A student may not earn more than a full semester (16) or year (32) of credit while studying abroad, but will earn less if she completes less than the standard courseload.
+- You may not earn more than a full semester (16) or year (32) of credit while studying abroad, but you will earn less if you complete less than the standard courseload.

-- Mount Holyoke generally does not give credit for orientation or preliminary sessions, even if the program requires or awards credit for them.
+- Mount Holyoke does not give credit for orientation sessions, internships, pass/fail courses, or independent study or research, even if the program awards credit for them.

 - Mount Holyoke does grant academic credit for pre-approved courses that have an embedded internship or other experiential learning component; consult the list of approved courses in advance.